sathvik7137/learnease-community-platform/START_HERE.md

 ### "Can't connect to backend"
 ```
-1. Check Railway deployment is running
+1. Check your deployment is running (Render/Fly.io dashboard)
-2. Test URL in browser: https://yourapp.railway.app/health
+2. Test URL in browser: https://your-backend-url/health
 3. Should see: {"status":"OK"}
-4. If not, check Railway logs
+4. If not, check logs in your hosting dashboard
 ```

 ### "MongoDB connection failed"